sreenidhi1442/airflow-snowflake-support-pipeline/README.md

-# airflow-snowflake-support-pipeline
-Airflow pipeline that cleans Superstore sales data with pandas and loads it into Snowflake, with failure-handling practice
 # Support Pipeline: Airflow + Snowflake

 A small data pipeline built to practise the work of a pipeline-support engineer: running a scheduled workflow, reading task logs, diagnosing failures and recovering safely.